-Hawaii Tourism Authority has reported on our latest visitor statistics.
-Read their data and then our interpretation of what to expect for Hawaii deals and how you can still save loads of money on your Hawaii vacation.
+Hawaii Tourism Authority has reported on our latest visitor statistics for 2016.
+Here is a recap of their data and our interpretation of what to expect for Hawaii deals.
+We have also included tips on how you can still save loads of money on your next Hawaii vacation.

 Hawaii Visitor Spending and Numbers Increase